The FITS Support Office

 a draft of a new version of the FITS Standard document

-that describes eight new features that have been officially added to the FITS format over the past
+that includes a description of eight new features that have been officially added to the FITS format since

-year.
-This includes World Coordinate keywords for the precise definition of time coordinates, support
+the publication of the previous version.
+This includes World Coordinate keywords for the definition of time coordinates, support

-for long string keywords that are continued over multiple keyword records, file checksum keywords,
+for long string keyword values that are continued over multiple keyword records, file checksum keywords,

 and standards for data compression of images and tables.

-If you would like to be participate in the public
+If you would like to participate in future

 subscribe to the fitsbits email exploder.